 - Courses intended for students not majoring in the subject.
 Note that in many departments there will be two introductory courses: one for majors and one for non-majors.
 The one for non-majors will usually be lower-numbered.
 Typical course titles might be Intro to Chemistry or Basic Chemistry for non-majors and Chemistry I or General Chemistry for majors.

 - No lab requirement.
-Some science lectures must be taken with the accompanying lab, but non-majors can sometimes just take the lecture portion of the class.
-(Do keep in mind that most colleges require a certain number of lab science credits.)
+Some science lectures must be taken with the accompanying lab, but non-majors can sometimes just enroll in the lecture portion only.
+(Keep in mind, though, most colleges do require a minimum number of lab credits.)

-- “Whatever and Society” are easy courses at many schools; i.e. Plants and Society, Chemistry and Society, etc.
+- “Whatever and Society” are easy courses at many colleges; i.e. Plants and Society, Chemistry and Society, etc.

-- Depending on the school, there might be some other phrase found in certain course titles that designates them as really easy.
+- Depending on the college, there might be some other phrase found in certain course titles that designates them as being relatively easy.

 - Art of Storytelling